prateekagarwal3/ProjectX/readme.txt

 1.0 contains codes which were implemented when PLSI was implemented by us for the first time :|
 1.2 contains strokes after 100 iterations in folder "Stroke" 1.3 contains strokes after 40 iterations in folder "Stroke".
 The program ran on all samples of the first 30 characters(F004-F033)

+Working Code contains the current implementation which seems right.

 Original Data Set contains the Data Set given to us by Sir.
 Please dont modify that directory .